R. Sirdeshmukh

 Ravi Sirdeshmukh (Hindi: रवि सरदेशमुख) is an Indian cancer biologist and proteomics scientist.
-He is a distinguished scientist and incumbent associate director of the Institute of Bioinformatics (IOB) in Bangalore, founding president of the Proteomics Society, India and Principal Research A dvisor at the Mazumdar Shaw Center for Translational Research (MSCTR) in Bangalore.
+He is a distinguished scientist and incumbent associate director of the Institute of Bioinformatics (IOB) in Bangalore, founding president of the Proteomics Society, India and Principal Research Advisor at the Mazumdar Shaw Center for Translational Research (MSCTR) in Bangalore.
 He is also an elected member of the Council of Human Proteome Organization.
 He is most noted for his contributions in the Human Proteome Project where he served as the Group Leader for the countries like India, Singapore, Taiwan and Thailand.
 Sirdeshmukh is also an invited member of the Council of Asian Oceanean HUPO (AOHUPO).

 Education and career

 Sirdeshmukh graduated with an M.Sc. in Biochemistry from Osmania University in Hyderabad, India.
 He then completed his Ph.D. at the Centre for Cellular and Molecular Biology (CCMB) in Hyderabad.
 He worked in the USA as a visiting researcher at the Washington University School of Medicine and the National Institutes of Health.

 Sirdeshmukh worked at CCMB for more than two decades and headed the proteomics laboratory as director before joining the Institute of Bioinformatics (IOB) as a distinguished scientist.
 He also works as a consultant in neuro-oncology research at the Mazumdar-Shaw Center for Translational Research (MSCTR), where he leads transnational research programs on brain tumors.
 Ravi Sirdeshmukh is a member of the research advisory boards of several institutes and centers, such as the US Pharmacopeia (USP) for protein therapeutics, the Human Proteome Organization (HUPO) and the Asian Oceanian HUPO (AOHUPO).
 He was also thereby connected to international research initiatives such as the Membrane Proteomics Initiative of AOHUPO and the Chromosome-Centric Human Proteome Project initiated by HUPO.

 Sirdeshmukh is also a reviewer for various international proteomics journals and a member of the editorial board of the International Journal of Proteins and Proteomics.
 He is also the founding president of the Proteomics Society India.